molssi-seamm/molssi-seamm.github.io/source/index.rst

 If you are a developer and would like to incorporate your tool into SEAMM, please read the :ref:`developers_docs`.

+The source is at GitHub in the `MolSSI SEAMM project`_

 .. toctree::
     :maxdepth: 5
     :titlesonly: